 Complex wireless functions are applications that roam from access point to access point and/or are latency sensitive.

 - IPTV over Wireless

 - Real Time Location Services (RTLS)

 - Advanced Data Applications

-During an Onsite Survey, an engineer takes the predictive site survey results and tests the wireless design to prove the design in a real world environment.
+During an onsite site survey, an engineer takes the predictive site survey results and tests the wireless design to prove the design in a real world environment.
 The wireless engineer should be looking for interference (noise), which can only be measured onsite of course.
 Our wireless engineers also have software to simulate things like wireless VoIP and streaming media to make sure they will work seamlessly in your environment.

 If you have additional questions about what is best for your organization, we can help.
-Please contact us here with one of our wireless engineers to help you get started.
+You can use our WiFi Services quoting tool to find out how much it will cost.